Virtual Assistant Contract: Why You Need One (Plus A Free Template!)

 In general, VAs can improve the efficiency of operations because they’re able to work from any location with internet access.
 But for clients to take full advantage of VA services, someone needs to be accountable for specific tasks and deliverables related to these tasks.
 This accountability will depend on the terms agreed upon in a virtual assistant contract; thus, it’s important that you review your virtual business framework.

-A virtual assistant contract, which provides that framework, also benefits VAs by:
+A virtual contract agreement, which provides that framework, also benefits VAs by:

 Let’s discuss these three benefits in more detail.